Guadalcanal campaign: Goettge patrol

 On the evening of 12 August, a 25-man U.S. Marine patrol, led by Division D-2 Lieutenant Colonel Frank Goettge and primarily consisting of intelligence personnel, landed by boat west of the U.S. Marine Lunga perimeter, east of Point Cruz and west of the Japanese perimeter at Matanikau River, on a reconnaissance mission with a secondary objective of contacting a group of Japanese troops that U.S. forces believed might be willing to surrender.
 Soon after the patrol landed, a nearby platoon of Japanese naval troops attacked it and almost completely wiped it out.

 In response, on 19 August, Vandegrift sent three companies of the U.S. 5th Marine Regiment to attack the Japanese troop concentration west of the Matanikau.
 One company attacked across the sandbar at the mouth of the Matanikau River while another crossed the river 1000 m inland and attacked the Japanese forces located in Matanikau village.
 The third landed by boat further west and attacked Kokumbuna village.
 After briefly occupying the two villages, the three Marine companies returned to the Lunga perimeter, having killed about 65 Japanese soldiers while losing four Marines.
 This action, sometimes referred to as the "First Battle of the Matanikau", was the first of several major actions around the Matanikau River during the campaign.

 On 20 August, the escort carrier USS Long Island delivered a squadron of 19 Grumman F4F Wildcats and a squadron of 12 Douglas SBD Dauntlesses to Henderson Field.
-The aircraft at Henderson became known as the "Cactus Air Force" after the Allied codename for Guadalcanal.
-The Marine fighters went into action the next day on the first of the almost-daily Japanese bomber air raids.
+The airfield's rudimentary nature meant that carrier aircraft, designed for rough landings on flight decks at sea, were more suited for use on Henderson Field than ground-based planes.
+The aircraft based at Henderson became known as the "Cactus Air Force", after the Allied codename for Guadalcanal, Cactus.
+The Marine fighters went into action the next day, which also saw the first of what would become almost-daily Japanese bomber air raids on the airfield.
 On 22 August five U.S. Army Bell P-400 Airacobras and their pilots arrived at Henderson Field.